 We are happy to share with you the latest research and tips to address the challenges your teen faces in their everyday lives.

 To help you keep informed about the range of topics that come up in your teen’s group throughout the year, subscribe to Moving Traditions emails, follow us on Facebook and Twitter, and visit our website for updates.

 Some parents ask: “Why is there such a concern about privacy in the Moving Traditions groups?”

 Over the last decade, we have seen time and again how preteens and teens benefit from having a safe space where they can speak openly about the issues they care about most, including academic stress, friendship, body image, and peer pressure.

 In their groups, participants react to provocative questions and share stories about their own experiences of what it is like to navigate today’s world.

 If your teen speaks with you about their group, please remember that they should not share with your personal information about other participants.
 Rather, encourage them to speak in general terms.

 If your child does not wish to speak with you in detail about what was discussed in the group, we hope that you’ll respect their desire to keep things private.

-We are thrilled that the tweens and teens in your life are participating in Moving Traditions’ Rosh Hodesh or Shevet Achim programs.
+We are thrilled that the tweens and teens in your life are participating in Moving Traditions’ Rosh Hodesh, Shevet or Tzelem programs.
 We hope that it will not only be a great social experience, but it will inspire your child’s intellectual, emotional, and spiritual growth.